Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He considered his answer carefully, licking his teeth as he looked around the room.

 "Full disclosure." he said, at last.
-"First of all, you’ve gotta know from the news thingy that I’m an old friend of Kirk’s and… yeah, I guess I’d sure like to hear news about him.
+"First of all, you’ve gotta know from the news thingy that I’m an old friend of Kirk’s and... yeah, I guess I’d sure like to hear news about him.
 That’s my personal reason for coming here.
-Professionally…"
+Professionally..."

 "I knew it."